QianghuaSong/android_porting/README.md

 step by step porting on android device

 # 20180327
-<br>porting tensorflow on android
+1.porting tensorflow on android
-<br>build opencv on ubuntu, eclipse and android
+<br>2.build opencv on ubuntu, eclipse and android
-<br>quick start tensorflow python on windows
+<br>3.quick start tensorflow python on windows